Keyboard shortcuts

 Description

-Names of processes that must exit successfully before this process can be spawned.
+Defines that this process must be spawned after processes named in this array become ready.
 Each process name may appear more than once, though this has no additional effect.

 Examples